abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2c-functions-as-props/exercise/readme.md

 We are going to create a simple task manager application that displays a list of tasks and includes buttons to mark tasks as complete or delete them.
 We'll iterate over an array of tasks using manual mapping, and we'll pass the task title as a parameter to the complete function.

-## Set Up A New Create-React-App Project
+## Set Up And Run A New React App

+1. Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

+2. In the terminal, type `npm create vite task-manager-app`.
+Here we are naming our project task-manager-app.

+3. Choose React and then JavaScript from the menus, using arrow keys and Enter/Return.

+4. Now you want to either:

+- change directory to the new project folder by typing `cd task-manager-app` in the terminal
-Open VS Code and then open your terminal from the menus at the top of the screen under View > Terminal or use the shortcut key Ctrl+`.
+- or, **preferably**, open the project folder in VS Code by choosing File > Open Folder from the menus and selecting the task-manager-app folder, then open the terminal with Terminal > New Terminal from the menus (or Ctrl+`).

-In Terminal type npx create-react-app task-manager.
-Here we are naming our project task-manager.
-Wait while a new project is setup...
-It will display "Happy hacking!" when it's done.

-Then in Terminal type cd task-manager to enter the project folder.

-## Start Node Test Server

-In terminal type npm start to start a node test server.
-This should open a new tab in your browser to localhost:3000.
+5. Install dependencies by entering `npm install` in the terminal.

+6. Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 ## Creating the App Component

-Open /src/App.js.
-This file is an example component that create-react-app starts with.
+Open /src/App.jsx.
+This file is an example component that Vite starts us with.
 You can delete everything in this file.
 Then at the top of the file, you can create a functional component named App.
 Don't forget to export it.

 Create a <div> inside of the return() statement.